 Shops that have skunkworks devisions will always try new things, one offs, tests and prototypes that often lead to very possible production ideas.
 In this ‘skunkworks’ post, I try to do a few things differently that will definitely make its way into some production slingshots.

 It’s much easier to test something when you have a solid frame to work on, quite literally.
 I took our SHUCKAPOW design and made up a 1/4″ Baltic Birch plywood core.
 From there, it was some quick work since the spacer veneers in between the layers would curl from the wet glue moisture.
-I have a lot of smaller pieces of exotic and hardwood veneers and it would take a life time of making slings to use them as small spacers between surface laminations, so I decided to try something new, skunkworks test #1: surface veneer lamination.
+I have a lot of smaller pieces of exotic and hardwood veneers and it would take a life time of making slings to use them as small spacers between surface laminations, so I decided to try something new, skunkworks test #1: how to buy isotretinoin in malaysia surface veneer lamination.

 On top of the ply core, a layer of purple heart was laminated to both sides.
 This was left to try a bit before sanding down the surface.

 In between the Paduak layers, I laser cut some maple veneer to contrast between the orange and purple.
 Again, left to set up a bit before sanding the face flat to receive the veneer.